It is hard to imagine that anyone in this country has not been touched by divorce in one way or another.

 The Law and the Prophets were proclaimed until

 John.
-Since that time, the good news of the kingdom of God is being preached,
+Since that time, the good news of the kingdom of God is being

-earth to disappear than for the least stroke of a pen to drop out of the Law.
+for heaven and earth to disappear than for the least stroke of a pen to

 Anyone who divorces his wife and marries another woman commits

 adultery, and the man who marries a divorced woman commits adultery.
-[Luke

-16:16-18]
+[Luke 16:16-18]

 Some Pharisees came to him to test him.
 They asked," Is it lawful for a man to divorce his wife for any and every reason?"
 "Haven't you read," he replied," that at the beginning the Creator' made them male and female,' and said,' For this reason a man will leave his father and mother and be united to his wife, and the two will become one' flesh' So they are no longer two, but one.
 Therefore what God has joined together, let man not separate.""Why then," they asked," did Moses command that a man give his wife a certificate of divorce and send her away?"
 Jesus replied,"Moses permitted you to divorce your wives because your hearts were hard.
 But it was not this way from the beginning.
 I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery."The disciples said to him," If this is the situation between a husband and wife, it is better not to marry."
 Jesus replied, "Not everyone can accept this word, but only those to whom it has been given.
 For some are eunuchs because they were born that way; others were made that way by men; and others have renounced marriage because of the kingdom of heaven.
 The one who can accept this should accept it." - Matthew 19:3-12